 At 19, I was pretty awestruck in his presence.
 I remember scraping together the last bit of cash I had for the summer -- just enough to buy two of his books at the bookstore in Yosemite -- The Negative and The Print seemed like the obvious choices.
 And then, in a bit more brazened move, I asked him to autograph them!
 Honestly, to this day, I can't think of anything more cherished.

 The National Park Poster Project have given me an opportunity share these incredible places -- many of which Ansel Adams visited and photographed -- with people from all over the world.
 And, I hope in some small way, helps to create the next generation of National Park supporters.
-It also provides me with a way to give back, and in the last year, I made financial contributions to the National Parks Conservation Association, the Conservancy for Cuyahoga Valley National Park, the Yosemite Conservancy, the Rocky Mountain Conservancy, the Western National Parks Association, Yellowstone Forever, Zion National Park Forever Project, the Grand Canyon Conservancy, and the Grand Teton Association.
+It also provides me with a way to give back, and in the last year, I made financial contributions to the The National Park Foundation, Canyonlands Natural History Association, Conservancy for Cuyahoga Valley National Park, Friends of Acadia National Park, Glacier National Park Conservancy, Joshua Tree National Park Association, Rocky Mountain Conservancy, Washington’s National Park Fund, Western National Parks Association, Yellowstone Forever, Yosemite Conservancy, Zion National Park Forever Project.

 Ansel Adams, who in addition to being an amazing photographer -- was also an environmentalist who was realistic about development and the subsequent loss of habitat.
 Adams advocated for balanced growth, but was pained by the ravages of "progress".
 In his autobiography, he stated that, "We all know the tragedy of the dustbowls, the cruel unforgivable erosions of the soil, the depletion of fish or game, and the shrinking of the noble forests.
 And we know that such catastrophes shrivel the spirit of the people...
 The wilderness is pushed back, man is everywhere.
 Solitude, so vital to the individual man, is almost nowhere."

-Ansel Adams first visited Yosemite National Park in 1916...it would be another 50 years before my first visit...the first of many.
+Ansel Adams was born on February 20th, 1902 and first visited Yosemite National Park in 1916.
+It would be another 50 years before my first visit...the first of many.
 Today, it remains one of my most favorite National Parks, not just for the awe-inspiring beauty that is Yosemite, but also for the memories of camping with my family, backpacking the high country with friends, and of course, the summer of 1979 studying under one of the true masters!